Neyman's C(\alpha) Test for Unobserved Heterogeneity: Conclusion

 \section{Conclusion}

 We have shown that Neyman's $C(\alpha)$ test provides a unified approach to testing for neglected heterogeneity in parametric models.
 The irregularity encountered in these testing problems, that the score function is identically zero, can be circumvented by defining a second-order score function.
 Optimality of this new score function is established by formulating the problem in LeCam's LAN framework and examining the associated limit experiment.
-This framework provides neater regularity conditions in the irregular problem as compared to classical approach in \citeasnoun{Neyman59}.\\
+This framework provides neater regularity conditions in the irregular problem as compared to classical approach in \citeasnoun{Neyman59}.
+The multi-dimensional extension suggests a modification on the usual $\chi^2$ test that leads to power improvement in many applications. \\

 The $C(\alpha)$ test inherits the chief merit of the score test, computation is made easy under the null model.
 In contrast, the likelihood ratio test, in face of the generally unknown heterogeneity distribution $F$, is computationally challenging.
 We have also seen that the $C(\alpha)$ test has local power against a wide class of alternatives, that allows us to avoid strict parametric assumptions on $F$, relying instead on weaker moment conditions.
 A further advantage of the LeCam framework is that it enables us to dispense with symmetry and higher order moment conditions that have been employed in earlier work. \\